imcery/trustpay-php/README.md

 ### Configuration

-By default Imcery TrustPay uses PHP's cURL library extension to process all http requests.
+By default TrustPay-PHP uses PHP's cURL library extension to process all http requests.

 Publish configuration in Laravel 5